Mathumitha16/SpringH2/README.md

-Given five files,

-- `StudentController.java`
-- `StudentRepository.java`
-- `StudentH2Service.java`
-- `StudentRowMapper.java`
-- `Student.java`

-And also given a database file `school` which contains a `student` table.
-The `student` table initially contains details of 20 students.
+The Project consists of 5 main files

+- `StudentRepository.java`: Create an `interface` containing required methods.
+- `StudentH2Service.java`: Update the service class with logic for managing student data.
+- `StudentController.java`: Create the controller class to handle HTTP requests.
+- `StudentRowMapper.java`: Create a class which implements the `Rowmapper Interface`.

+The connected H2 database has a student table with the below structure.

 #### Student Table